Frequently asked questions

 What funding am I eligible for to pay for my fees?

-You may be eligible for the Government first-year fees-free, Targeted Training and Apprenticeships Fund (TTAF), Youth guarantee, Māori and Pasifika Trades Training (MPTT) or free level 1 or 2 programmes.
+You may be eligible for the Government first-year fees-free, Youth guarantee, Māori and Pasifika Trades Training (MPTT) or free level 1 or 2 programmes.
 Speak to our Ask Me!
 Student Services team if you're not sure which you may be eligible for.

 Do we have literacy and numeracy support?

 Yes, we do.
 One of our student support teams in the Library and learning services provides learning support, including support for literacy and numeracy.